 Description of Reference Plant.
 Three reference plants based on two slightly different types of combined cycle combustion turbines technologies (CCCT) were developed.
-The first is based on the Siemens H-Class in a one gas turbine by one steam engine configuration, utilizing wet cooling, and located on the East side of the Cascade mountains.
+The first is based on the Siemens H-Class in a one gas turbine by one steam turbine configuration (1x1), utilizing wet cooling, and located on the East side of the Cascade mountains.
 The total baseload plant capacity is 370 megawatts and the heat rate is 6,770 British thermal units per kilowatt-hour.
-The second reference plant is based on the Mitsubishi Heavy Industries (MHI) J-Class in a one gas turbine by one steam engine configuration, utilizing dry cooling, also located on the East side.
+The second reference plant is based on the Mitsubishi Heavy Industries (MHI) J-Class in a one gas turbine by one steam turbine configuration (1x1), utilizing dry cooling, also located on the East side.
 The total plant capacity is slightly larger at 425 megawatts and the heat rate is 6,704 British thermal units per kilowatt-hour.
 The third reference plant is based on MHI J-Class but set on the West side.
 It is assumed that a new CCCT on the West side would require additional costs associated with pipeline expansion.
 Tables H-3 and H-4 provide a summary of the plants.
+For each plant, the Council's medium natural gas price forecast was used for calculating the levelized cost of energy (\$/MWh).